timothypratley/rustly/README.md

 ## Status

 This is a science project.
-This software is alpha and subject to changes.
+Rustly is alpha and subject to change.
 Feedback on design and implementation is welcome.
 Only a subset of Clojure is implemented.
 The goal is to cover all the good parts.